-Save the 2nd Saturday in November (Nov 9, 2019) for the annual Pumpkin Olympics, 11am – 4pm.
+Annually, save the 2nd Saturday in November for the Pumpkin Olympics, 11am – 4pm.
+For 2021 that’s November 13.
 It is a smash’m, throw’m, roll’m family-fun pumpkin fest for “kids” of all ages.
-Smokin’ Lamas and Tree Buckets lead the human-powered Punkin Chunkin’ machines by flinging pumpkins up to 2000ft.
-About 30 pumpkin games are scattered throughout two game areas, including Pumpkin Bowling, the Hill Roll, Gourd Toss and the Pumpkin Throw.
-Special events include the Pie Eating Contest, Weighted Carry, and Got-to-Go race.
+Smokin’ Lamas lead the human-powered Punkin Chunkin’ machines by flinging pumpkins up to 2000ft.
+About 25 pumpkin games are scattered throughout two game areas, including Pumpkin Bowling, the Hill Roll, Gourd Toss and the Pumpkin Throw.
+Special events include the Pie Eating Contest and Cow Patty Bingo.
 This awesome event is capped off by the Giant Pumpkin Drop, and the famous Pumpkin Avalanche & Smash Fest.
-A variety of food options are available, including smoked beef sandwiches, chicken corn soup and sweet treats like pumpkin roll.
+A variety of food options are available.

 All proceeds benefit local non-profits.